kernelci/kernelci-api/doc/overview.md

 on a git branch.
 It first gets the revision checksum from the top of the branch from the git repo and then queries the API to check whether it has already been covered.
-If there's no revision entry with this checksum in the API, it then pushes one with "pending" state.
+If there's no revision entry with this checksum in the API, it then pushes one with "available" state.

 ### Tarball

-The Tarball step listens for pub/sub events about new pending revisions.
+The Tarball step listens for pub/sub events about new revisions.
 When one is received, typically because the trigger pushed a new revision to the API, it then updates a local git checkout of the full kernel source tree.
 Then it makes a tarball with the source code and pushes it to the storage.
 Finally, the URL of the tarball is added to the revision data, the status is set to "complete" and an update is sent to the API.